 - High-efficiency filters

-- Smart monitoring systems that automate chemical injections and pump operations
+- Smart monitoring systems that automate chemical injections and pool pump operations

 - Smart automated sweeps and vacuums that work quickly to keep your pool clean.